How to value a business: Methods to find your business worth

 Instead of multiplying profit or revenue, you can multiply free cash flow.
 Free cash flow is the annual profit left after paying for maintenance or upgrades your business needs.
 The formula is: value = free cash flow × multiplier.

-Calculating free cash flow is more complex than calculating revenue, earnings before interest, tax, depreciation and amortisation (EBITDA), or net profit.
+Calculating free cash flow is more complex than calculating revenue, earnings before interest, tax, depreciation and amortisation (EBITDA), or net profit, as it must account for variables like systematic risk, which is included in the discount rate to determine present value.
 This method is less common for small businesses.
-A business valuer can help you decide which method gives the most accurate value for your business.
+You can ask a business valuer to help you choose the best method for your business.

 6. Entry-cost valuation